-The annual uniform allowance shall be Seven Hundred and Eighty Dollars (\$780) which will be evenly distributed throughout each of the 26 pay periods.
+Effective the first full pay period following Board adoption of this Agreement, the annual uniform allowance shall be nine hundred dollars (\$900.00) which will be evenly distributed throughout each of the 26 pay periods.
 Uniform allowance shall be used to maintain regular and optional uniform items, as described on the Uniform List, in good condition except for personal health and safety items.
 To comply with the California Code of Regulations Section 571 and CalPERS reporting requirements for uniform allowance for Classic employees, uniform allowance for Classic employees is not to be used for the purchase, rental and/or maintenance of items that are solely for personal health and safety such as coveralls, raingear, and safety shoes.

-SECTION 9.3 - ELIGIBILITY/PRORATING
+SECTION 9.3 - ELIGIBILITY